 Natalie wants to collect emotion labels for a classification task.
-She has a dataset of 1000 tweets, and wants to label each tweet with the most dominant emotion that it expresses.
+She has a dataset of 1000 forum posts, and wants to label each one with the most dominant emotion that it expresses.

 To make sure her guidelines are clear, she also adds an example for each category.